DefiLlama/docs/analysts/data-definitions.md

 It's calculated by taking the balance difference for each asset between two consecutive days, multiplying that difference by asset price and then summing that for all assets.

-If a protocol has all of it's TVL in ETH and one day ETH price drops 20% while there are no new deposits or withdrawals, TVL will drop by 20% while USD inflows will be 0$.
+If a protocol has all of its TVL in ETH and one day ETH price drops 20% while there are no new deposits or withdrawals, TVL will drop by 20% while USD inflows will be 0$.

 ### Staked